risingwavelabs/rfcs/rfcs/0025-memory-control.md

 #### With Overselling (Optional)

-In total, there are `batch_memory_limit_mb + streaming_memory_limit_mb` for both streaming and batch executors. @liurenjie1024 proposes to utilize the memory space by allowing streaming and batch executors to use memory from each other, but must return it back immediately once the "owner" requires.
+In total, there are `batch_memory_limit_mb + streaming_memory_limit_mb` for both streaming and batch executors. @liurenjie1024 proposed to utilize the memory space by allowing streaming and batch executors to use memory from each other, but must return it back immediately once the "owner" requires.

 2 additional parameters need to be introduced: